Fisheries & Water Quality Research

 FISHERIES & WATER QUALITY Research

-We are working with Cobb's Camps, the Maine Inland Fisheries & Wildlife (ME IF&W), the Maine Department of Environmental Protection (DEP), and the Lake Stewards of Maine (LSM) to gather information about Pierce Pond by embarking upon the following initiatives:
+Pierce Pond Watershed Trust (PPWT) is working with Maine Inland Fisheries & Wildlife (ME IF&W), the Maine Department of Environmental Protection (DEP), the Lake Stewards of Maine (LSM), and Cobb’s Camps to gather baseline information about Pierce Pond’s water quality and fishery.

-WIN A BRAND NEW FLY ROD OUTFIT!
+SUBMIT ANGLER LOGS AND WIN A BRAND NEW FLY ROD OUTFIT!

 We are enlisting Pierce Pond anglers to complete angler logs in which they record fishing methods, time, species, size, fin clips, and observed hatches.
 Please pick up logs at Cobb’s Camps, or alternatively DOWNLOAD THE LOG and print copies ahead of time (2 pages, heavy paper or card stock advised).
 You will need one log per pond/day.
 Logs can be returned to Cobb’s Camps or mailed to PPWT at PO Box 5660, Augusta, ME 04332.
 Each submitted log will count as one entry into a drawing for a brand new fly-rod outfit.